The Environment Potatoes Prefer

 Humidification, CO2 and Oxygen

-A humidity of 95% reduces weight loss and shrinkage markedly over humidities of 80 to 85% and generally results in better quality regardless of the end use.
+A humidity of 95% reduces weight loss and shrinkage markedly.
+Humidities of 80 to 85% generally results in better quality regardless of the end use.
 In reality this is not something most home growers can set up, but putting bowls of water in the refrigerator can help a bit.
 Using a humidifyer is dangerous for your building usually, so I have found simply boxing up my potatoes in a box with little room left and putting them into appropriate cold storage does a good job of keeping them from drying out.
 The box keeps the humidity up but does not decrease the air flow enough to cause other issues.
-I open the box often enough to get tubers (I rebox them into smaller boxes as needed) that it also ventilates them.
-Removes CO2 and provides oxygen for respiring tubers.
+I open the box often to get potatoes (I rebox them into smaller boxes as needed) and this also ventilates them, removes CO2 and provides oxygen for respiring tubers.